tomla90/TomAndre_Granberg_DAB_CA_AUG22FT/README.md

 - Install the required dependencies by running the command npm install in the root directory of the project.
 - Start the application by running the command npm start.
 - Open a web browser and navigate to http://localhost:3000 to access the application.
+- In order to access and manage the temperament and species tabs, administrator privileges are required.
+Only users who have been granted administrative access will be able to view and make changes to these tabs.

 # Environment Variables
 ADMIN_USERNAME: The username for the admin account.